Specific Learning Disorders (SLD): Types, Risk Factors, and Support Strategies

 Assistive Technology

 Assistive technology tools and software can help in enhancing learning and overcoming challenges with specific learning difficulties.
-Tools like text-to-speech software, speech recognition software, electronic organizers, and spelling-checking tools can help and support in areas such as writing, reading, and organization skills.
+Tools like text-to-speech software, speech recognition software, electronic organizers, and spelling-checking tools can help in areas such as writing, reading, and organization skills.

 Specialized Instruction